pascal-felique/NNCV/README.md

 To follow the curriculum correctly during Curriculum Learning, you have to increase the resolution in each training run.

-You have to update the location of the previous trained Student model at a lower resolution.
+And each time, you have update the location of the previous trained Student model at a lower resolution.

 You keep the same available trained Teacher model during the entire curriculum.